brian14708/wh-briefings/presidential-actions/2022-03/2022-03-31-a-proclamation-on-the-month-of-the-military-child-2022.md

 modified_time: 2022-03-31 14:59:25-04:00
 permalink: https://www.whitehouse.gov/briefing-room/presidential-actions/2022/03/31/a-proclamation-on-the-month-of-the-military-child-2022/
 published_time: 2022-03-31 14:40:30-04:00
-title: A Proclamation on the Month Of The Military Child, 2022
+title: "A Proclamation on the Month Of The Military Child,\_2022"
 ---

 Each April, the Month of the Military Child provides a chance for us to